Joseph Christmas Ives: Biography

 I now determined not to try to ascend the Colorado any further.
 The water above the Black canon had been shoal, and the current swift.
 Rapids had occurred in such quick succession as to make navigation almost impossible, and there would be no object in proceeding beyond the Great Bend.
 The difficulties encountered in the canon were of a character to prevent a steamboat from attempting to traverse it at low water, and we had seen drift-wood lodged in clefts fifty feet above the river, betokening a condition of things during the summer freshet that would render navigation more hazardous at that season than now.
 It appeared, therefore, that the foot of the Black canon should be considered the practical head of navigation, and I concluded to have a reconnaissance made to connect that point with the Mormon road, and to let this finish the exploration of the navigable portion of the Colorado.

 Returning to the Mohave Villages, he then struck out across northern Arizona to Fort Defiance.
 Ives reported his findings in his 1861 Report upon the Colorado river of the West The Ives expedition produced one of the important early maps of the Grand Canyon drawn by Frederick W. von Egloffstein, topographer to the expedition.

-Ives next served as engineer and architect for the Washington National Monument from 1859 to 1860.
-At the beginning of American Civil War he declined a promotion to captain and, despite his Northern birth, he joined the Confederate Army in late 1861.
+Ives next served as engineer and architect for the Washington Monument from 1859 to 1860.
+At the beginning of American Civil War, he declined a promotion to captain and, despite his Northern birth, he joined the Confederate Army in late 1861.
 He served in several engineering capacities, and was finally appointed aide-de-camp (with rank of colonel) to President Jefferson Davis from 1863 to 1865.
-After the war he settled in New York City where he died November 12, 1868.
+After the war, he settled in New York City where he died November 12, 1868.

-In 1855 he married Cora Semmes Ives.
+In 1855, he married Cora Semmes Ives.
 New York State Senator and Arizona Territorial Council President Eugene S. Ives (1859–1917) was their son.